Sometimes you just want to edit your GoPro videos on the go, quick and dirty.

 The second option is to save both the project file and the video file.
 So this just like when you hit render or export on a computer video editing software.
 This way you will have the edited video file available on your phone, you can share it on social media or email it, or transfer it to your computer.

 Speaking of that, GoPro came out with a desktop version of the app too.
 So you can use it on your computer as well.
+If you’re interested, I have a separate article about GoPro video editing software for your computer, which you can check out as well.

 Here’s Meredith doing a little presentation of the app.